guziordo/guziordo.github.io/_pages/about.md

 # Welcome!

 My name is Doug, I'm currently a doctoral candidate within the [Department of Microbiology, Genetics, & Immunology](https://mgi.natsci.msu.edu/) at [Michigan State University](https://www.msu.edu/).
-I am a microbiologist by training, however I am currently developing my skills in large data science, specifically that of metabolomics and microbiome analysis.
+I was first trained as a microbiologist but have actively developed my skills in large data analysis, specifically that of metabolome and microbiome analysis.
 My current research within the lab of [Dr. Robert Quinn](https://www.robertquinnlab.com/) involves investigating the production and physiological consequences of novel bile acid metabolism by our gut microbiome, known as microbial bile acid conjugation (first described by [Quinn et al.](https://www.nature.com/articles/s41586-020-2047-9) in 2020).

 ## Current Work and Research